kdanni/terminal.kdanni.org/gui/README.md

 - `npm run build` – create a production build in `dist`
 - `npm run preview` – preview the production build locally
 - `npm run test` – run the Vitest unit test suite

+## Merge status

+- No conflict markers or unresolved merges are present in the GUI codebase as of this review.